 - 572. Some reference should be made, however, to certain recent cases tendered by the Parties. - 573.
 In Greentech v.
 Spain, the tribunal awarded EUR 39 million (out of a claim of EUR 58.2 million) to a Dutch company for breach of Article 10.1, first and second sentences, ECT.
 It held that Article 26.6 of the ECT only applies to the merits, not to jurisdiction, and was therefore irrelevant to the jurisdictional objection based on EU law.
 That objection it rejected.
 Claims based on full protection and security and the umbrella clause were rejected, as also the stabilization claim based on RD 661/2007, in particular Article 44.3.
 There was no expropriation.
-But there was a breach of Article 10.1, first sentence, ECT because the new regime involved "a radical or fundamental change in the legal or regulatory framework under which the investments are made".
+But there was a breach of Article 10.1, first sentence, ECT because the new regime involved a radical or fundamental change in the legal or regulatory framework under which the investments are made.
 This conclusion was reached despite fallings in due diligence on the part of the investors.
-It was based on the majority's conclusion (unaffected by EU law or state aid rules to the regulatory framework".
+It was based on the majority's conclusion (unaffected by EU law or state aid rules that the new regime met the threshold requirement of a fundamental change to the regulatory framework.
 The quantum claim was reduced by EUR 11.2 million to reflect a reduced